bitcoin-sv/gitbook-spv-wallet/developers-guide/developer-docs/spv-wallet/contacts.md

 ### Rejecting contact request

-SPV Wallet issues the endpoint `PATCH /contact/rejected/{paymail}` to reject contact request.
-SPV Wallet deletes contacts on rejection but due to using soft delete the record has additionaly status set to *rejected*.
+SPV Wallet issues the endpoint `PATCH /contact/rejected/{paymail}` to reject the contact request.
+The SPV Wallet deletes contacts upon rejection, but due to using soft delete the record additionally has its status set to *rejected*.

 >NOTICE: only contacts in *awaiting* status can be rejected.